According to the U.S. Environmental Protection Agency, Americans produce about 4.4 pounds of garbage daily. That’s around 1,600 pounds a year!

 Recycle more.
 Here are some suggestions:

 - You can recycle shoes.
-The Soles4Souls is a Nashville-based non-profit that collects, recycles and reuses shoes from warehouses of footwear companies and our closets, then distributes them to people in need
+The Soles4Souls is a Nashville-based nonprofit that collects, recycles, and reuses shoes from warehouses of footwear companies and our closets and then distributes them to people in need.

 - Take furniture to consignment.
 You’ll get some cash and someone else gets a nice addition to their home.

-- Take gently used clothes to a second-hand store or donate then to a charitable organization.
+- Take gently used clothes to a second-hand store or donate them to a charitable organization.

 - Recycle electronics (responsibly) as e-waste.

-- “Upcycle” through Terracycle“Brigades”.
-Sign up to collect any of the many things that were previously non-recyclable like juice containers, chip bags etc. Collect and send them in and gain points for charity.
+- Recycle through TerraCycle.
+Sign up for any of TerraCycle’s free recycling programs (or fee-based programs) to collect any of the many things that were previously non-recyclable like juice containers, chip bags, etc. Collect and send them in and gain points for charity.
 Everyone wins, including the environment!

 Learn what can be recycled, where and how, and do your part.
 We’re the deciding factor in how fast our landfills fill.
 The more we recycle, the less our landfills will fill with unnecessary waste.
 It’s up to us.